okm-8/pmt-cli/README.md

-  --rolls <rolls> \           # how many times to roll the dice for each number --count <count> \           # how many numbers to get in the end --precision <precision> \   # how many decimal places to keep (be careful, it may cause performance issue) {}
+  --rolls <rolls> \           # how many times to roll the dice for each number --count <count> \           # how many numbers to get in the end --precision <precision> \   # how many decimal places to keep (be careful, it may cause performance issue) --unique \                  # if the numbers should be unique --sort \                    # if the numbers should be sorted {}
 ```